hyw208/beval/README.rst

 ===========================
-criteria representations
+transform the representation of a criteria between text and object
 ===========================
-Criteria objects can be serialized to string representations and back to objects,
+A criteria object can be serialized to a string and de-serialized back to an object,

-    >>> bool_expr = "make == 'Acura' and type == 'Small' and drivetrain == 'Front'"
+    >>> expr = "make == 'Acura' and type == 'Small' and drivetrain == 'Front'"
-    >>> search_criteria = to_criteria(bool_expr)
+    >>> criteria = to_criteria(expr)
-    >>> bool_expr = str(search_criteria)
+    >>> expr = str(criteria)

 ===========================
-criteria behavior and control flag
+to change the evaluation behavior of a criteria
 ===========================
-When dealing with objects with inconsistent api or data quality issues, the fuzzy search option can be turned on.
-Fuzzy search will continue to evaluate the next criteria despite error accessing non-existent property or field, and it will ignore any exception thrown during comparison.
-For instance, given a modified search criteria below:
+When dealing with a bag of objects with inconsistent api or data quality, the fuzzy search option can be turned on.
+When the flag is turned on, evaluator continues to evaluate the next criteria despite error accessing non-existent property or exception thrown during comparison.
+For instance, given an expression with an non-existent property 'cpu':

     >>> search_criteria = to_criteria( "cpu == 'Intel' and make == 'Acura' and type == 'Small' and drivetrain == 'Front'" )
     >>> (ans, err) = search_criteria(acura_small, fuzzy=True)
+    >>> ans
+    True
+    >>>

 During evaluation against the "All" criteria, it starts with the first "Eq" criteria where cpu == 'Intel'.
 Since the car object, acura_small, doesn't have such property, missing 'cpu' KeyError is raised and then ignored.
 "All" criteria evalution continues to check the following "Eq" criteria where type == 'Small' and so on.
 The resulting err object, if any, is the first error/exception encountered.